 - Mind mapping software and TextHelp Read and Write (coverts text to speech) is available on all computers.

 Furniture and study rooms

 There are no rooms specifically for disabled students but there are two group study rooms on the second floor, although these are not accessible to those unable to evacuate by stairs.
 These rooms can be booked using the online room booking system or a member of staff can assist you.
-There is one adjustable height desk available on the first floor which is located under the windows on the left-hand side of the library.
-There is also a standing height desk on the first floor at the back of the library.
+There is one adjustable height desk on the left at the far end of the balcony on the 2nd floor of the Library and one on the left of the Ground floor past the Journals/Children's collection aisle.
+There are also two adjustable height desks on the first floor.
+Staff will be happy to show you the location of these desks.
 Disabled students may be eligible to use the accessible individual study rooms elsewhere in the University.
-To arrange this students should contact the Student Disability Service and their details are given at the end of this webpage.
+To arrange this students should contact the Disability and Learning Support Service and their details are given at the end of this webpage.